jacksbrand/jacksbrand/README.md

 👋 Hi, I’m Jack.

-🏍️ Javascript engineer; 🧑‍⚖️ Ex solicitor trainee.
+🏍️ Javascript engineer; 🧑‍⚖️ Nearly qualified solicitor.

 I have a side passion for all things automated and machine learned.
 My profile picture is what my anime-self would look like according to a computer.
 The scary thing is, I wasn't wearing any glasses when I took that picture...
 He definately looks to be a villan 🦹